vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 and the liabilities against them.
 It’s a big project, but worthwhile.
 When we know what we have and what is dragging its value down, maybe we will be better stewards.
-We will have useful information for determining how to build up our common wealth, the foundation of our prosper- ity.
+We will have useful information for determining how to build up our common wealth, the foundation of our prosperity.
 Our priorities would be clear.

 And, in a common wealth money system, we have the money to repair, improve and make Main Street healthy.